Chang-Yu-Chang/emergent-coexistence/README.md

     - `12-assign_isolate_RDP.R` reads isolate 16S sequences and assigns taxonomy using RDP
     - `13-rarefaction.R` performs rarefaction.
 The script is adapted from the rarefaction script in Vila et al 2020
     - `14-filter_community_abundance.R` subsets only the glucose communities which are relevant to the current study
-    - `15-calculate_invasion_fitness.R` calculates the invasion communities_fitness for ESVs in the 26 glucose communities that have temporal data
+    - `15-calculate_invasion_fitness.R` calculates the invasion fitness for ESVs in the 26 glucose communities that have temporal data
     - `16-align_ESV_Sanger.R` aligns the isolate Sanger and community ESV within the 12 communities
     - `21-pairwise_16s_mismatch.py` runs merging paired sequences from Genewiz
     - `22-detect_samebug_pairs.R` makes a long format of pairwise mismatch between pairs of isolate sanger sequences